maartenpaauw/model-states-for-filament-docs/README.md

 > Filament [documentation](https://filamentphp.com/docs/3.x/tables/columns/getting-started).

 ### State Entry

+The `StateEntry` will display the related model state within an infolist.

+TODO: afbeelding van een infolist met state hier.

 When using the `StateEntry` component, this plug-in will automatically generate a label for the current state.
 If you want to have a custom label, you can implement the `HasLabel` interface.